- Food and Cooking»

 When I was growing up, one of our favorite ways to spend a Saturday morning was when mom would put on a pan of baking powder biscuits.
 We would gather round the table in our PJs or take a plate and go in and sit on the front room rug, happily munching on the warm biscuits that we slathered with butter and jam or butter and syrup.

 As soon as I got old enough, I started making my own biscuits and while I still use our family recipe, through the years, I've discovered a few things and refined the way I make biscuits, for near-perfect results.
-In this hub, I will share my recipe and tips and tricks for light, fluffy biscuits.
+In this article, I will share my recipe and tips and tricks for making light and fluffy biscuits.

 A large sifter can be a godsend in a kitchen and sifting your flour helps to ensure fluffy, light biscuits.
 While many cooks may not bother with sifting, it takes just seconds and makes a big difference to how fluffy your biscuits will be.

-I fold over my dough and do this a couple of times.
+Folding tip: I fold over my dough and do this 1-2 times.

 - Double-pan so your biscuit bottoms don't over-brown.